TongZhu-Ellen/first-service/README.md

 # Project A: User Service Prototype

-A Golang microservice prototype for user management, supporting registration, login, and CRUD operations.
-Demonstrates basic backend capabilities, security design, and is designed for easy expansion of user attributes and authentication schemes.
+A Golang-based prototype for a user management service, implementing basic CRUD operations and security design.
+This prototype demonstrates layered architecture, decoupled database operations and handlers, password security, and a basic JWT issuance/verification package.
+The database used is **PostgreSQL**, easily replaceable with other relational databases (e.g., MySQL).

+---

-## Features
+## Features & Design

+### 0. User Object CRUD Prototype

-- User registration / login
+- User object includes:
-- User information CRUD, easily extensible (e.g., email, birthday, shopping level, etc.)
-- JWT authentication example (independent helper functions, ready to integrate into handlers)
+  - `username`
+  - `password`
+  - System-assigned unique `UUID`
+  > Can be extended to include email, date of birth, membership level, etc., but not implemented in this prototype.

+- RESTful CRUD operations:
+  - **Create**: create a user
+  - **Read**: retrieve user information
+  - **Update**: update user information
+  - **Delete**: remove a user

+- Decoupled database operations and handler layer:
+  - Each CRUD operation corresponds to a separate database function: `create`, `read`, `update`, `delete`
+  - Uses PostgreSQL for data persistence, supporting transactions and integrity checks
+  - Handlers only manage HTTP interface logic, enabling future extensions or database replacements

+- Password security:
-- Secure password storage using bcrypt hashing
+  - Stored using **bcrypt** hashing
-- Database persistence with PostgreSQL (can be swapped for MySQL)

-> Note: OAuth support is not implemented, but the design allows easy integration.
-Suitable as a prototype or architecture reference.
+  - Passwords are never stored in plain text, ensuring basic security

+---

+### 1. JWT Issuance & Verification (Integrable Phase)

+- Independent JWT helper package:
+  - Issue and verify tokens
+  - Supports HS256 signing
+  - Can be integrated into handlers in the future for authentication middleware

+- Prototype stage does not integrate context or auto-injection into CRUD handlers
+  > CRUD and JWT functionalities are decoupled.
+Callers must manually use the JWT helper; “one-step” integration is not implemented yet.

+---

 ## Tech Stack

+- **Golang**: high-performance backend language
-- **Golang + net/http + Chi**: Native HTTP server with lightweight routing
+- **net/http + Chi**: lightweight routing and HTTP handlers
-- **GORM**: ORM for database operations, supports PostgreSQL / MySQL
+- **GORM**: ORM for PostgreSQL database operations
-- **UUID**: Unique user IDs
+- **UUID**: unique user identifiers
-- **JWT**: HS256 signing, independent helper functions provide issuing & parsing
+- **bcrypt**: password hashing
+- **JWT (HS256)**: token issuance and verification package
-- **PostgreSQL**: Transaction support and ORM mapping
+- **PostgreSQL**: transaction support, persistence, and data integrity

+---

 ## Technical Highlights (Prototype-Oriented)

-- **Layered Design**: Handlers, models, and DB operations are separated for clarity
-- **Security by Design**: Password hashing + JWT authentication example, ready for middleware integration
-- **Prototype Extensibility**: User attributes and authentication schemes can be expanded easily, e.g., email, birthday, shopping level, OAuth
+- **Layered Architecture**: fully decoupled handler and database layers, easy to extend
+- **Security Design**: passwords are always hashed, demonstrating basic best practices
-- **RESTful API**: Swagger documentation available for direct testing
+- **RESTful API**: standard CRUD interface for frontend or other service consumption
-- **Future-Ready**: Can seamlessly integrate OAuth2 or other authentication mechanisms for multi-auth, multi-attribute user management
+- **Database Integration**: PostgreSQL as the persistent layer, showcasing transaction and ORM capabilities
+- **Extensibility**: user object fields can be expanded, JWT can be integrated into middleware; the prototype can smoothly evolve into a production-ready system

+---

 ## API Examples